toddcf/code-snippets/git/repositories/initialize-repository.md

 8. Push to remote: `git push origin main`
   - Or `git push -u origin main`, if necessary.  `-u` establishes upstream between local and remote.

+(The first time you push your branch to remote, you need to specify the name of the branch -- because it doesn't exist on the remote yet, and it's going to need to create it.)

+Behind the scenes, Git now creates a "remote tracking branch."
+This branch resides *in between* the local branch and the remote branch.
+(It is a local, read-only copy of the remote branch.)
+That branch might look like `remotes/origin/main`.
+This remote tracking branch then copies its changes to the actual remote branch.

+So, *there is no direct connection between the local branch and the remote branch*.
+All pushes and pulls go through the remote tracking branch.

+- `git branch -r` will list your remote tracking branches.
+- `git branch -a` will list your local *and* remote branches.
+- `git ls-remote` will list any remote branches that do not exist on local yet.

 ## To Create on Remote First